oscbyspro/DiffableTextViews/Notes/NumericTextStyle.md

 Supports every locale available in the Foundation framework.

-- It accepts localized inputs, as well as system inputs.
+- It accepts both localized and ASCII inputs.
-- It fetches and caches each characer it uses at runtime.
+- It fetches and caches its characters at runtime.

 ## Formats